hubtype/botonic/packages/botonic-plugin-dynamodb/README.md

-# Botonic Plugin Dynamo DB
+# Botonic Plugin Amazon DynamoDB

 ## What Does This Plugin Do?

-The plugin writes tracks about the user behaviour to a DynamoDB table
+This plugin writes tracks about the user's behavior to a DynamoDB table.

-### Setup / Installation
+### Setup

-Install
+1. Install the plugin from npm (or yarn):

 ```
 npm i  @botonic/plugin-dynamodb
 ```

-Configure
+2. Add it to the `src/plugins.js` file:

 ```
 import * as dynamodb from '@botonic/plugin-dynamodb'